-Women in War has now merged with FemAid, a humanitarian organization which has been working, with local grass-roots women’s NGOs for women and children in war zones since 1993.
+Women in War has now merged with FemAid, our humanitarian organization which has been working, with local grass-roots women’s NGOs for women and children in war zones since 1993.

-We conducted an agricultural commemoration project in the village of Garage Bentenye, Senegal where 100 women were given mango tree saplings to contribute to their financial independence, to commemorate the memory of a great humanist and friend who had passed away.
+We conducted an agricultural project in the village of Garage Bentenye, Senegal (2007) where 100 women were given mango tree saplings to contribute to their financial independence, to commemorate the memory of a great humanist and friend in Los Angeles, the wonderful Anita Feltus, who had passed away a little while beforehand.

-The most recent ongoing project concerns self-defense classes for school-age girls (primary and secondary) in Bukavu, East DRC, an area where rape has become a weapon of war.
-So far we have had 100 students and hope to expand, open two centres in two neighbourhoods in Bukavu to accommodate 600 students.
+So far we have had 100 students, aged from 6 to 18, and hope to expand, open two centres in two neighbourhoods in Bukavu to accommodate 600 students.

 Do check Carol Mann’s blog : www.carolmann.net